 A. Not if you do it right.

 Strictly speaking, "referral fees" remain illegal in all but a few states like California and Virginia.
-Since you can't give "anything of value" in return for a recommendation or referral, direct payments for either are forbidden
+Since you can't give "anything of value" in return for a recommendation or referral, direct payments for either are forbidden in most jurisdictions.

 At bottom, lawyers cannot profit from a case unless they have "skin in the game," either through their own service to the client or by bearing joint liability if something goes wrong.
 Unlike a lawyer who makes a referral and walks away, you're on the hook if your co-counsel falters.
 To share in fees, you must assume an ethical duty to ensure that the case is handled competently to protect the client's interests.
 If you're not willing to accept this burden, you're better off giving clients the names of some reputable attorneys and wishing them well.